William Aiken Walker Oil Painting

 Paintings & Drawings, Rugs & Textiles

-GUEST: It was just found in an abandoned house that was going to be tore down, so there was a lot of trash throwed outside in a, in a pile and this was in the pile of trash.
+GUEST: It was just found in an abandoned house that was going to be tore down, so there was a lot of trash throwed outside in a pile, and this was in the pile of trash.

 APPRAISER: This was in a pile of trash?
 That's really pretty amazing.
 Do you know anything about the painting?

-APPRAISER: Well, the painting is by an American artist, who's really a southern painter from Charleston, William Aiken Walker.
-And, you see here on the bottom, it's signed "W. A. Walker,” very clearly.
+APPRAISER: Well, the painting is by an American artist, who's really a Southern painter from Charleston, William Aiken Walker.
 Walker was born in 1838 and he died in 1921.
-While starting in Charleston, he traveled throughout the south.
+While starting in Charleston, he traveled throughout the South.
 He traveled through New Orleans.
 He actually lived for a time in Baltimore, and spent some time overseas in Germany.
-Now, his father was a cotton agent.
-And Walker was essentially considered a self-taught painter, an itinerant painter.
-And he did landscapes.
-He did some still lifes, but what William Aiken Walker is best known for is really exactly what you have.
-Here we have a family.
-And, kind of a little charming addition, we've got a hog with some, some chickens, roosters, and then we've got a dog here, sitting right by the foot of the cabin.
+Now, his father was a cotton agent, and Walker was essentially considered a self-taught painter, an itinerant painter.
+And he did landscapes, he did some still lifes, but what William Aiken Walker is best known for is really exactly what you have.
+Here, we have a family, and kind of a little charming addition, we've got a hog with some chickens, roosters, and then we've got a dog here, sitting right by the foot of the cabin.
 He was really popular in his day.
-He would go to a lot of these southern areas, tourist areas, such as New Orleans.
-And he'd sort of set up shop.
-He'd take artist boards, and he'd actually cut them up to designated sizes.
-Usually this long narrow size, although, he did do some formats that were vertical, and he would do a lot of paintings like this-- pretty much one after another.
+He would go to a lot of these Southern tourist areas, such as New Orleans, and he'd set up shop.
+He'd take artist boards, and he'd actually cut them up to designated sizes-- usually, this long narrow size, although he did do some formats that were vertical-- and he would do a lot of paintings like this, pretty much one after another.
 He was very, very prolific.
 It's a little bit difficult to peg exactly when it would have been done.
 Generally, the paintings aren't dated.
 As you said, you found the painting in a house that had been abandoned.
-Down the road, a little bit has happened here.
-In terms of some scratches, a little bit of surface abrasions, some losses, and some of the areas in here through the sky a little bit yellowed.
+Down the road, a little bit has happened here in terms of some scratches, a little bit of surface abrasions, some losses, and some of the areas in here through the sky, a little bit yellowed.
 And I think it's the kind of thing that if it were shown to a professional restorer, it could be very lightly cleaned.
 And I think it would really come out that much better.
 It's a terrific example of his work.
-A painting today like this, with the condition issues, the scratches, the surface abrasions, which in the scheme of things I think are generally minor, I think it's probably a painting at auction that would sell for between $7,000 and $10,000.
+A painting today like this, with the condition issues, which in the scheme of things I think are generally minor, I think it's probably a painting at auction that would sell for between $7,000 and $10,000.
 It's a terrific thing to find.
 You're very lucky.